cseanburns/research-notebook/source/about/index.markdown

 [Curriculum Vitae](https://cseanburns.net/wiki/doku.php?id=cv)

-I am an assistant professor at the [University of Kentucky][1]'s [School of Library and Information Science][2].
+I am an assistant professor at the [University of Kentucky][1]'s [School of Information Science][2].
 My research interests include academic libraries, scholarly communication, librarianship, library and information science ethics and history, and research methods and methodologies.
 I'm particularly interested in those phenomena that have substantial impact on